-A will, also known as a "last will and testament," is a document used to state formally who you want to receive your property after you die and to name an "executor" to settle your estate.
+A will, also known as a "last will and testament," is a document used to state formally who you want to receive your property and to name an "executor" to settle your estate after you die.
 Wills are especially important if you have young children, to state at what ages they should receive an inheritance and who will manage it for them in the meantime.
 You may also name a legal guardian for a child under eighteen years of age.

 Basic Will Requirements